 The Ohio Psychological Association invites undergraduate and graduate students conducting research on psychology-based topics to present poster summaries at its Annual Convention.
-The 2019 OPA Convention will be held in Columbus April 24, 25 and 26.
-The poser session will be held on Friday, April 26, 2019.
+The 2020 OPA Convention will be held in Columbus April 23, 24 and 25.
+Winners of the poster session will present their research on Saturday, April 25, 2020.
 Posters may report on empirical (quantitative or qualitative) studies or non-empirical (theoretical/review) projects.

-The deadline to submit a poster application was February 22, 2019.
-Information about the 2020 poster session will be available in January 2020.
+Information about the completely revamped 2020 poster session will be available in January 2020!

 Posters are judged on the following: professionalism, conceptualization, methodology (empirical only), conclusions and overall contribution to the discipline.
 To view the rubric used for judging the poster session, click here.

 The poster session offers special recognition to students who have the most exemplary posters.
 Four prizes are awarded: best graduate empirical project, best graduate non-empirical project; best undergraduate poster; and, the People Choice’s Award.
 Registration is typically open to the first 50 accepted posters.